mesopelagique/CopyPasteStyleFormMacro/README.md

 [CopyStyle](Project/Sources/Classes/CopyStyle.4dm) copy selected object style into pasteboard using JSON format.

+Not all style keys are copyed, a list is in code [here](https://github.com/mesopelagique/Example-FormMacro-CopyPasteStyle/blob/master/Project/Sources/Classes/CopyStyle.4dm#L3)

-Because some style are not defined in object by applying `Null` to an object will failed, `defaultValue` function provide default value for some object keys.
+Because some style are not defined in object by applying `Null` to an object will failed, [`defaultValue`](https://github.com/mesopelagique/Example-FormMacro-CopyPasteStyle/blob/master/Project/Sources/Classes/CopyStyle.4dm#L33) function provide default value for some object keys.

-> For instance `fontSize` 0 is Automatic, no `borderStyle` is "none"
+> - `fontSize` 0 is for Automatic
+> - no `borderStyle` is "none"

 ### PasteStyle